Can you still get a good price for Xeris Biopharma Holdings Inc. (XERS) Shares at this point?

-In Thursday’s session, Xeris Biopharma Holdings Inc. (NASDAQ:XERS) marked $1.26 per share, down from $1.30 in the previous session.
-While Xeris Biopharma Holdings Inc. has underperformed by -3.08%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, XERS fell by -48.15%, with highs and lows ranging from $3.17 to $1.19, whereas the simple moving average fell by -30.86% in the last 200 days.
+Xeris Biopharma Holdings Inc. (NASDAQ:XERS) marked $1.25 per share on Thursday, up from a previous closing price of $1.14.
+While Xeris Biopharma Holdings Inc. has overperformed by 9.65%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, XERS fell by -50.20%, with highs and lows ranging from $3.17 to $1.14, whereas the simple moving average fell by -30.35% in the last 200 days.

 5 Undervalued Stocks For 2023